tcsung/PowerShell-Auto-Outlook-Signature/README.md

 	path = 'HKCU\Software\Microsoft\Office\<Version number\Common\MailSettings'
 	name = 'ReplySignature'

-I can provide an update version of script for create exception list for ignore the registry changes, or you just remove related codes from the script.
+I can provide an update version for create exception list for ignore the registry changes, or you just remove related codes from the script.

 ## Sample template